SFR-git/SFR-git/README.md

 - Cool projects with POSIX shell or Minecraft

 You can find me on [reddit](https://old.reddit.com/u/sfrvtma), on [GitLab](https://gitlab.com/SFR-git) and on [Bitbucket](https://bitbucket.org/SFR-git).
-Mail me at `inquiries at sfr dot anonaddy dot com`
+Mail me at `inquiries at sfr dot moe`